-This is another higher end, somewhat pricey dedicated workout short that will support you in comfort and will move when you move.Read more
+This is another higher end, somewhat pricey dedicated workout short that is super comfortable and will move when you move.Read more

-The shorts, like you would expect from them at this price, are suitable for yoga, squats, other weight training, cycling, and outdoor pursuits.
-You could probably get away with wearing them in the pool, and they definitely won't overheat if you decide to wear them into the sauna or steam room.
-They are made of microfiber which renders the shorts breathable and light.
+The shorts are suitable for yoga, squats, other weight training, cycling, and outdoor pursuits.
+You could probably get away with wearing them in the pool, and they definitely won't overheat if you wear them in the sauna or the steam room.
+They are made of microfiber which makes the shorts breathable and light.

 These are slim fit shorts, so if you prefer something roomier, you will want to go up a size after consulting the size chart.
-They won't cause discomfort in your usual size, of course.
-Those who do more fast-paced activities, like kickboxing and spin, will feel at home in these flexible and secure shorts.
+Those who do more fast-paced activities, like kickboxing and spin, will feel great in these flexible and secure shorts.

 These shorts have an inner liner, so you can wear them with no undergarments if you prefer.
-The material is solid and opaque enough to keep everything private.
+The material is solid and opaque.
 The liner is made of mesh, and you do get a small inside pocket.

 Made of durable cotton